 Cycling and the consequences of “bad weather”

-It will come as no surprise to any internet user, non-weather will only present disadvantages when cycling such as:
+It will not surprise any internet user, a non-climate weather will only present disadvantages during a cycling trip such as:

 – Lack of visibility